This post may contain affiliate links. Please read our disclosure policy.

 Before you add the chips to the muffin batter, line the well of each muffin tin with a small dollop of plain, no-chip, muffin batter.
 Then, add the chips (you'll probably want to stick with 4 ounces or less) to the remaining batter and divide it among the wells.

-Bake your gf chocolate chip muffins in a hotter-than-usual oven, for less time
+Bake in a hotter-than-usual oven, for less time

 Dairy free

 There's a combination of a neutral oil and melted and cooled butter in these muffins.
-If you can't have dairy, I don't recommend trying to replace the melted butter with more oil.
+If you can't have dairy, I don't recommend trying to replace the melted butter with more oil or even with virgin coconut oil (the kind that's solid at cool room temperature).
+The muffins would be too oily.

 When I tried making these muffins with all oil, the muffins looked fine, but tasted very oily to me.
 Instead, try using vegan butter (Melt and Miyoko's Creamery are my favorite brands) or even Earth Balance buttery sticks (and then reduce the salt to a pinch).